 What is the best shoulder workout for bodybuilding?
 There is nothing more vital than large, broad shoulders when developing an attractive and muscular body.
 The shoulder, a complexed muscular group, comprises three anterior, medial, and posterior heads, providing functionality that other large muscles cannot.

 The Shoulders are the only large muscle group that supports a ball and socket joint, which gives the shoulders 360-degree functionality.
-It helps the chest during the bench press, the back during the deadlift and balances the weight for the legs during the squats.
+It helps the chest during the bench press and the back during the deadlift and balances the weight for the legs during the squats.
 Also, it performs heavy lifting during the overhead press.
 Thus, the shoulders are involved in the four major compound lifts.
 No other large muscle group can boast such a claim.

 Here is our list of shoulder exercises to create a bodybuilding workout: